 It is safe to say that Wapad is one of the leading student newspapers in the country and recently a campaign was started in which Wapad liaises with newspapers on other campuses so that we are kept on our toes and strive to produce the best possible publication.

-Wapad is currently working on volume 62 and it is still produced by students for students.
+67 years later Wapad is still produced by students for students.
 That is why it finds so much favour with its readers.
 Wapad has produced several major names in journalism through the years and therefore also serves as a training school for young, emerging journalists.
 Wapad is more than an extramural activity for most of the members of the editorial staff and thus each of them becomes part of the Wapad family in their own way.
 In spite of other competition that appeared on campus a while ago, Wapad is still the favourite of the PUK campus.

 A change in the Wapad hierarchy occurred in the past year, in that a fourth executive position was added, namely Public Relations and Administrative Manager.
 This is another attempt by Wapad to ensure that its content is newsworthy, relevant and accurate.